LucaBolisUnimib/3D-Agent-using-MCTS/README.md

 # 3D-Agent-using-MCTS
 ## Installation
 > [!IMPORTANT]
-> In order to edit the packages content you must fillow this directions:
+> In order to edit the packages content you must follow this directions:

 1. Install Cython:
 ```